2017 NCAA Tournament: Predicting The Winner Of Every Sweet 16 Matchup [Opinion]

 While it is a long story in the making, if you will, the Boilermakers, a team that has knocked off No. 13 seed Vermont and No. 5 seed Iowa State during March Madness 2017, can get some NCAA tournament revenge on the Jayhawks in this year’s version of the Sweet 16.

-Not only does Kansas have a No. 1 seed going for it — and it has looked like arguably the best team in the tournament, and is averaging 95 points per game as proof — but it has one of the best players in college basketball in Frank Mason III.
+Not only does Kansas have a No. 1 seed going for it — it has looked like arguably the best team in the tournament and is averaging 95 points per game as proof — but it has one of the best players in college basketball in Frank Mason III.
 The Jayhawks’ tournament journey has consisted of wins against No. 16 seed UC Davis and No. 9 seed Michigan State.

 Yes, the Jayhawks are arguably the best team standing (and ESPN would likely agree), and they have arguably the best player in the country, but Purdue’s Caleb Swanigan, a fellow Naismith finalist, makes the Boilermakers a serious title threat.